bigfix/bfdocker/besserver/README.md

 Prerequisites for this are [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).

 The Vagrant provisioner requires a docker hub account that has access to the db2express-c image.
 See the notice at the top of this page for more details.
 The docker hub account credentials should be passed to Vagrant as environment variables.
 Set `BF_ACCEPT=true` to accept the BigFix license.
+Optionally set the BigFix version using BES_VERSION.
 To put the box on the VirtualBox private network set `OHANA=1`; this will allow a console VM on the same host to connect to the server.
 For example:

 ```
 $ BES_VERSION=9.2.5.130 BF_ACCEPT=true DOCKER_EMAIL=eval@bigfix.com DOCKER_PASSWORD=pwd DOCKER_USERNAME=bigfixit OHANA=1 vagrant up